foo123/SortingAlgorithms/README.md

 > __Algorithms as a ecological technology__     Additionaly, every operation/instruction a computer performs has an energy consumption cost.
 Thus an efficient algorithm saves energy!
 An efficient algorithm performs a computation by trying to use the resources in the best possible manner, so effectively uses energy in the best possible manner.
 Where does energy come from?
 It comes from burning coal or gas (mainly).
-So there you have it, efficient code is ecological!
+So there you have it; efficient code is ecological!
 Better start learning your [complexity]( http://en.wikipedia.org/wiki/Computational_complexity_theory) soon.

 **see also:**